 Diversification: When you put your money in mutual funds, your fund manager will invest that money in several instruments, such as equity, stocks, debt funds, and other money market instruments.

-Since your money is invested across different instruments, the possibility of losing money goes down, as if one instrument doesn’t perform well as the other, they balance each other out.
+Since your money is invested across different instruments, the possibility of losing money goes down, if one instrument doesn’t perform as well as the other, they balance each other out.